Introduction

 Total Latinx Purchasing Power

-This dual-sided challenge highlights the need for strategic solutions that bridge the gap between Latin American brands' aspirations for market expansion and the cultural aspirations of the Latinx community in the US.
+This dual-sided challenge highlights the need for a strategic solution that bridges the gap between Latin American brands' aspirations for market expansion and the cultural aspirations of the Latinx community in the US.

 2. Brand Survey to Guide our Design Thinking Process